IPWG History

 AJ Ward

-A Quaker for many decades, Ann’s background includes 30+ years as an Alternatives to Violence facilitator, volunteering in schools, prisons, universities, refugee camps, and many diverse community settings around the world.
+A Quaker for many decades, Ann’s background includes 30+ years as an Alternatives to Violence facilitator in many diverse community settings around the world.
 She is currently Co-Clerk for Friends Peace Teams Europe and Middle East Region.
-Professionally she was trained as an anthropologist and public health education and conflict specialist.
-She worked as a cancer researcher/educator with Penn State University in Appalachia, and an emergency and peacebuilding specialist in the Middle East and Afghanistan, where she spent nearly 20 years working with the UN, MCC, Medair, and many local non-profits.
-Ann recently finished two conflict analysis consultancies in Iraq exploring the effects of historical and current conflicts on community power dynamics, the environment, agricultural livelihoods, and family trauma.
-She speaks Arabic, and has studied Farsi, Kurdish, Spanish, and French.
-She currently teaches English for two local Literacy Councils in Wisconsin and works as Executive Director of the Stateline Literacy Council in Beloit.
+Ann worked nearly 20 years with the UN, MCC and many local non-profits as an emergency and peacebuilding specialist in the Middle East and Afghanistan.
+Ann recently finished two conflict analysis consultancies in Iraq exploring the effects of historical and current conflicts on community power dynamics, the environment, agriculture livelihoods, and family trauma.
+She currently works as Executive Director and as an English Teacher with the Stateline Literacy Council in Beloit, WI.